DaveTrev/bark-and-stride/README.md

  [View the live site here] (https://davetrev.github.io/bark-and-stride/)

  ## Features

  ### Existing Features

  - __Navigation Bar__

    - Featuring on all three pages, a fullly responsive navigation bar.
 It includes a logo, links to the Home page, Gallery and Contact page.
 It is identical in each page to allow for easy navigation for the user.
    - This section allows each user to easiliy navigate from each page across all devices without having to revert back to the previous page via the 'back' button.
+   - The header, nav bar and the rest of the site, use the google fonts "Coustard and Heebo".
+Coustard was used as the main logo typeface to create a friendly, nearly whimsical feeling for users.
+   - Using a underline feature on the nav bar, its used to help the user quickly identify which page they are currently using

  ![Nav Bar](assets/images/mockup-image/nav-bar.png)